sa-if/Package-Unistaller/README.md

  - Reads the contents of the `requirements.txt` file, which contains the list of packages and their versions, and splits them into a list of strings, where each           string is a package name and version.
  - Loops through the list of packages and uninstalls each one using the `pip uninstall` command.
 The `-y` option is used to answer "yes" to any prompts asking to         confirm the uninstallation.

       This code can be used to create a snapshot of the currently installed packages in a Python environment and then to uninstall all of those packages at once.
-This       can be useful for scenarios where you want to start with a clean slate and have no installed packages, or when you want to ensure that you are only using the           packages that are explicitly listed in the `requirements.txt` file.
+This       can be useful for scenarios where you want to start with a clean slate and have no installed packages, or when you want to ensure that you are only using the           packages that are explicitly listed in the `requirements.txt` file.🍊